Alexander Samoylov

+Count Alexander Nikolayevich Samoylov (Александр Николаевич Самойлов; 1744 – 1 November 1814) was a Russian general and statesman.
+He distinguished himself in the Russo-Turkish War of 1787–1792 and was the prosecutor general of the Russian Empire.
+He was a relative of Grigory Potemkin.

+Biography

 Alexander Samoylov was born into the family of senator Nikolay Samoylov.
 He started his military service in 1760 as a soldier of Leib-Guard Semyonovsky Regiment.
 Later he was moved to the frontline forces and took part in the Russo-Turkish War, 1768–1774 and, for his part in the taking of Silistra, received the Order of St. George of 4th degree.

 The rise to power of his relative Prince Potemkin led to a comital title being bestowed upon Samoilov in 1775.
 After that, he obtained quick promotion: in 1775 he was appointed a member of commission for the trial of Yemelyan Pugachev.
 Also he was promoted to kamer-yunker (cadet) and became the chairman of the State Council of Imperial Russia, which existed in the reign of Catherine II in 1776–1787.
-In 1783 he commanded the Crimean Chasseur Corps and was prominent in the campaign that led to the Russian annexation of the Crimean Khanate.
+In 1783 he commanded the Crimean Chasseur Corps and was prominent in the campaign that led to the annexation of the Crimean Khanate by the Russian Empire.